This article was updated in June 2023 to include information on the Online Minibus Compliance Course.

 Schools can operate minibuses in one of two ways;

-- Under a Section 19 Permit, if they are not operating their minibuses for reward or hire, this includes independent schools with charitable status.
-Schools can charge pupils a reasonable sum for the use of the minibus that covers the costs of use, including paying a driver, but cannot be making a profit from them
+- Under a Section 19 Permit, organisations can charge their passengers (not members of the public) a reasonable sum for the use of the minibus that covers the costs of use, including paying a driver, but cannot be making a profit from them.

-- If schools do, or wish to, make a profit from their minibuses, they must do so under an O licence, an operator’s licence, which requires an appointed transport manager and fully trained drivers with a D1 licence and CPC training.
+- If organisations wish to make a profit from their minibuses, they must do so under an O licence, an operator’s licence, which requires an appointed transport manager and fully trained drivers with a D1 licence and CPC training.

 The article doesn’t give much detail but reports school management had not realised that all transport activities must stop until compliance was achieved, following a warning.
 The school has since applied for the return of the buses on the grounds that it did not know that they were being used in contravention of the law but were refused.